Averagebursmeseguy/CS-project-2/readme.md

 # Overview: CS project 2 - habit/wellness tracker

 ## About/Problem outline
 We'll be making a simple app that will track the user's wellness and habits along with a short diary entry.
+The app will allow you to track your habits, set goals for things based on timespan, have daily completion logs and a daily diary and mood logging system.

 Our tech stack will involve:
   - Tkinter(or even ttk) for UI
   - matplotlib for data visualisation
   - And despite **REALLY** wanting to use an ORM, Sqlite3 for Database-related things